ImadDabbura/fastai-courses/dl2/notes.md

     3. More generalizable architectures.
     4. Regularization.
     5. Reduce architecture complexity.
 3. There is no step 3.
-Basically visualizing model's input and make sure everything looks reasonable.
+Basically visualizing model's output and make sure everything looks reasonable.